Avocado0602/Food-Demand-Forecasting-challenge/README.md

 Evaluation Metric
 The evaluation metric for this competition is 100*RMSLE where RMSLE is Root of Mean Squared Logarithmic Error across all entries in the test set.

+With this challenge, I obtain the ranking of 124 out of 7240 participants